growilabs/growi-docs/docs/en/admin-guide/management-cookbook/aws-s3-bucket-setting.md

 This chapter introduces how to register AWS S3 Bucket to GROWI.

 This setting makes uploading attachment files and profile images to AWS S3 Bucket available.
 If SMTP settings are not completed, e-mails will be sent via SES.
-You need to verify From E-mail Address and production settings.
+You need to verify From e-mail address and production settings.

 ## How to Configure